If Employee Is Required to Work on Statutory Holiday - Act Part 5, Section 46

 In accordance with the definition of "day" in s.1 of the Act, if an employee's shift starts on a statutory holiday and the shift continues over midnight, the employee is entitled to statutory holiday pay for work performed for the entire shift (because the start of the shift commenced on the Statutory Holiday).

-Barry, a night shift gas attendant, commences his normal 8-hour shift at 10:00 pm on July 1 Canada Day and his shift ends at 7:00 am on July 2.
+A night shift gas attendant commences their normal 8-hour shift at 10:00 pm on July 1 (Canada Day).
+The shift ends at 7:00 am on July 2.
 This scheduled shift includes a one hour unpaid meal break.
-In accordance with the definition of "day" in s.1 of the Act, Barry is entitled to statutory holiday pay for all hours worked during his shift because his shift started on the statutory holiday.
+In accordance with the definition of "day" in s.1 of the Act, the employee is entitled to statutory holiday pay for all hours worked during the shift because the shift started on the statutory holiday.

 What wages are owed to an employee whose shift starts on a regular working day but ends on a statutory holiday?